Valanciunas records double-double; Grizzlies beat Kings

-SACRAMENTO, Calif — Jonas Valanciunas scored a season-high 25 points and had 13 rebounds to offset a late technical foul and the Memphis Grizzlies beat the Sacramento Kings 124-110.
+SACRAMENTO, Calif.
+(AP) - Jonas Valanciunas scored a season-high 25 points and had 13 rebounds to offset a late technical foul and the Memphis Grizzlies beat the Sacramento Kings 124-110.

 Ja Morant added 16 points and 10 assists despite a rough shooting night.
 Dillon Brooks scored 22 points and Kyle Anderson had 17 points and six rebounds for Memphis, which had lost five of six.